aguirguis/collabml_client/application_layer/experiments/README.md

-This directory should include all our parsing and plotting scripts.
+This directory should include all our scripts related to the paper experiments: running experiments, parsing, and plotting scripts.
+Several scripts should contribute to running the experiments.
-Parsing scripts should be combined in parser.py.
+Parsing scripts should be combined in myparser.py.
-Plotting scripts should be combined in plotter.py.
+Plotting scripts should be combined in myplotter.py.
-Another main.py file should import both components and ties the whole thing up.
+Another main.py file should import both latter components and ties the whole thing up.